Skip to main content

 (4) The director of student conduct (or designee) has the discretion to extend the date to appeal process timelines for extenuating circumstances.

 (5) Composition.
-An appeal panel is composed of at least two Kent state university faculty, staff, and/or student hearing officers appointed by the senior vice president for student affairs (or designee) who are trained by the director of student conduct (or designee).
+An appeal panel is composed of at least two Kent state university faculty, staff, and/or student hearing officers appointed by the senior vice president for student life (or designee) who are trained by the director of student conduct (or designee).
 No member of the appeal panel shall have participated in the original hearing in any capacity.

 (a) Accept or deny an appeal depending on the basis of the appeal, and/or